ffarzam/Final_Project_98/README.md

 ### Contributing
-We welcome contributions to the Caffe Shop Django project.
+We welcome contributions to the RSS Feed Django project.
 If you'd like to contribute, please follow these steps:

 Fork the repository on GitHub.